 Technical Summary

-CVE-2026-41923 is an OS command injection vulnerability (CWE-78) affecting the WDR201A WiFi Extender (HW V2.1, FW LFMZX28040922V1.02) by Shenzhen Yipu Commercial and Trading Co., Ltd. The vulnerability exists in the internet.cgi binary, specifically in the set_add_routing function, which improperly concatenates user-supplied input from the gateway POST parameter without adequate sanitization.
-This allows unauthenticated remote attackers to inject arbitrary shell commands executed via popen(), with partial command output reflected in HTTP responses.
-The vulnerability has a CVSS 4.0 score of 9.3 (critical), with no vendor-provided patch or remediation level indicated.
-The device is not a cloud service, and no known exploits have been reported.
+CVE-2026-41923 is an OS command injection vulnerability affecting the WDR201A WiFi Extender (HW V2.1, FW LFMZX28040922V1.02) from Shenzhen Yipu Commercial and Trading Co., Ltd. The vulnerability exists in the internet.cgi binary, specifically in the set_add_routing function, which improperly sanitizes the gateway POST parameter.
+This allows unauthenticated remote attackers to inject shell commands executed via popen(), with partial command output returned in HTTP responses.
+The vulnerability has a CVSS 4.0 score of 9.3, reflecting its critical impact and ease of exploitation without authentication or user interaction.
+No patch or official remediation is currently documented.

 Potential Impact

-Successful exploitation allows unauthenticated remote attackers to execute arbitrary shell commands on the affected device, potentially leading to full compromise of the WiFi extender.
-This could enable attackers to manipulate device configuration, intercept or redirect network traffic, or use the device as a foothold within the network.
-The reflected partial output in HTTP responses may aid attackers in crafting and verifying exploits.
-The critical CVSS score reflects the high impact and ease of exploitation without authentication.
+Successful exploitation allows unauthenticated remote attackers to execute arbitrary shell commands on the affected device, potentially leading to full compromise of the device.
+This could enable attackers to manipulate device configuration, intercept or redirect network traffic, or use the device as a foothold for further attacks.
+The reflected partial command output in HTTP responses may aid attackers in crafting further exploits or confirming successful command execution.

 Mitigation Recommendations